donbenci13/front-end-test/README.md

 [x] Show a sum of all the counter values

-[x] It must persist data back to the server
+[x] Persist data back to the server

 ![Image of Counter App](https://firebasestorage.googleapis.com/v0/b/east-kings.appspot.com/o/Screenshot_1.jpg?alt=media&token=595ceef3-03a7-4546-b61e-2d1a0fca06f8)